voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

     - make it possible to generate cities, create cities via the interface, and also upload the cities information
     - show the exact best route found using an exact algorithm for smaller problem instances
     - display documentation and user guide
+5. Link the ACO algorithm and its visualisation
+   Link two systems together so that the visualisation can be updated simultaneously as ACO finds the optimal solution
+    - the visualisation displayed needs to be quick or appropriately to the speed chosen by user

 <br><br>